superDross/run-with-me.vim/README.md

 ## Installation

-Supports vim version 8.2 or above (neovim not supported).
+Supports both vim >= version 8.2 and neovim.

 In your vimrc file;